drachit631/assignment-rtcamp/README.md

 4. Please make sure your emails contain an unsubscribe link so a user can stop getting emails.

  ## **Solution to Challenges**
- * For Email verification I have generated **6 digit OTP** which will go as an attachment to Email Verification mail.
+ * For Email verification I have generated **6 digit OTP** which will be provided in Email Verification mail.

  * Visited "https://xkcd.com/info.0.json" programatically to return total no. of comics.